George Tryon Harding: Later life

 After returning from the war, Harding resumed his teaching career and also began building a house, which was completed in 1865.
 In 1869, having grown tired of teaching, he began training as a physician, buying a set of second-hand medical books and accompanying the local doctor on his rounds.
 The following year, Harding attended a semester of medical school at Cleveland Homeopathic Hospital College, which allowed him to receive a licence to practice medicine from the Northwest Medical Society.
 He returned to the college in 1873 for an additional semester, after which he was granted his Doctorate of Medicine (M.D.).

 Late into his seventh decade, Harding practiced as a country doctor, but eventually lost interest in the profession.
 His earnings were rarely constant (often received in farm produce rather than cash), and he often had to rely on his wife's income as a midwife.
 In later life, he frequently borrowed money from family, including his children.
 At various times, Harding supplemented the income from his medical practice by buying and selling farm equipment, speculating on land, selling insurance, managing a hardware store, and farming, almost all of which he did unsuccessfully.
 Arguably his one successful investment was his purchase of a half-interest in a local newspaper, the Caledonia Argus.

 When his son won the Republican Party's nomination at the 1920 presidential election, Harding received a surge of interest that lasted for several months.
 During the campaigning period, Warren's campaign touted Tryon's Civil War service, with photographs run showing him in his Grand Army of the Republic uniform.
-Dr. Harding gave interviews in which he incorrectly boasted that he would be the first man to see his son elected president, and also proclaimed that he had "a few scores to settle."
+Harding gave interviews in which he incorrectly boasted that he would be the first man to see his son elected president, and also proclaimed that he had "a few scores to settle."
 Reporters eventually tired of his arrogant manner and rambling anecdotes, although he re-entered the limelight after the president's death in office in 1923.
 He participated in his son's funeral—the only father of a president to do so.
 He also survived his daughter-in-law, Florence Kling Harding, when she died in 1924.
 Over the next few years, when his son's reputation diminished due to corruption scandals during his administration, Harding came to shun publicity.
 He died at Santa Ana, California, in November 1928, at the age of 85, outliving his son by five years.